 Is Microsoft opening data centres in Germany?
 Here’s what we know

-A number of stories have emerged purporting Microsoft to be investing in building data centres in Germany – an investment reported to exceed €100 million.
+A number of stories have emerged purporting Microsoft to be investing in building data centers in Germany – an investment reported to exceed €100 million.

-Despite the news stories, Microsoft hasn’t confirmed the new data centres but have alluded to them with Microsoft Azure corporate vice president Jason Zander broaching the subject this week.
+Despite the news stories, Microsoft hasn't confirmed the new data centers but have alluded to them with Microsoft Azure corporate vice president Jason Zander broaching the subject this week.

-“We plan to deliver the Microsoft Cloud from our first data centre locations in Switzerland and the United Arab Emirates, and we’ll expand the cloud options for customers in Germany,” says Zander.
+“We plan to deliver the Microsoft Cloud from our first data center locations in Switzerland and the United Arab Emirates, and we'll expand the cloud options for customers in Germany,” says Zander.